clambin/tado-exporter/README.md

         token: ""
 ```

-If the filename is not specified on the command line, the program looks for a file `config.yaml` in the following directories:
+If the filename isn't specified on the command line, the program looks for a file `config.yaml` in the following directories:

 ```
 /etc/tado-monitor